- SCoBIRC BBSRB 483

 Postdoctoral training at University of Rochester Medical School (1984-1988);

-Mitochondrial Function and Cell Death in Traumatic Spinal Cord and Brain Injury
+Mitochondrial Function, microRNA Activity and Cell Death in Traumatic Brain Injury

 It has been well documented that widespread neuronal and glial cell death occurs following traumatic spinal cord and brain injury.
 In addition, important advances have been made in understanding the intracellular pathways controlling cell death after injury.
-The goal of our research is to limit neuronal and glial cell loss and the resulting neurological deficits by blocking steps occurring early in the cell death process.
+The goal of our research is to limit cell loss and the resulting neurological deficits by blocking steps occurring early in the cell death process.
 Recently, we have focused our efforts on identifying the mitochondrial events responsible for regulating cell survival and death.
-We are particularly interested in identifying therapeutic agents/strategies that limit mitochondrial dysfunction as a means of promoting cell survival.
+Our current studies have revealed a novel role for mitochondria in the regulation of cellular miRNA activity.
+In particular, we have observed that TBI results in a compartmental shift of miRNAs regulating macrophage phenotype.
+One such miRNA is miR-146a, which tagets TRAF6 and IRAK1 and downregulates markers of the M1 pro-inflammatory macrophage phenotype.
+We are pursuing cell delivery strategies to introduce miR-146a particularly interested in identifying therapeutic agents/strategies that limit mitochondrial dysfunction as a means of promoting cell survival.

 Wang, W.X. and Springer, J.E.
 Role of mitochondria in regulating miRNA activity and its relevance to the central nervous system.
 Neural Regeneration Research 10(7):1026-1028, 2015.